CSU Transfer Requirements - General Education

 Transfer students may earn general education or lower division major credits by taking a CSU accepted external examination in place of a course.
 The CSU faculties have determined the passing scores, minimum units of credit earned, and certification area (for General Education Breadth and/or U.S. History, Constitution, and American Ideals) of standardized external examinations, such as Advanced Placement (AP), International Baccalaureate (IB), and College-Level External Examinations CLEP.
 Each campus in the California State University system determines how it will apply credits earned by external examinations toward the degree major.

-California community college can certify the acceptable external examination units in the General Education certification using the currently approved list of exams.
+California community college can certify the acceptable external examination units in the General Education certification using the currently approved list AP, IB and CLEP exams list above.
 For students not already certified in GE and/or American Institutions, the CSU campus determines how to apply the credits earned from external exams toward the local degree requirements.

 Approved General Education Courses at other Institutions: